GIScience/giscience2023/index.md

 software prior to the workshop.
 Installation instructions will be sent out at least two weeks before the conference.

 ## Workshop organisers
-Christina Ludwig, GIScience Research Group, Heidelberg University and HeiGIT gGmbH
+Christina Ludwig, GIScience Research Group, Heidelberg University & Heidelberg Institute for Geoinformation Technology (HeiGIT) gGmbH
-Marcel Reinmuth, HeiGIT gGmbH
+Marcel Reinmuth, Heidelberg Institute for Geoinformation Technology (HeiGIT) gGmbH at Heidelberg University, Germany
-Adam Rousell, HeiGIT gGmbH
+Adam Rousell, Heidelberg Institute for Geoinformation Technology (HeiGIT) gGmbH at Heidelberg University, Germany
-Alexander Zipf, GIScience Research Group, Heidelberg University and HeiGIT gGmbH
+Alexander Zipf, GIScience Research Group, Heidelberg University & Heidelberg Institute for Geoinformation Technology (HeiGIT) gGmbH

 HeiGIT and the GIScience Research Group work closely together with the aim of transferring fundamental research in geoinformatics to practical applications.
 Within this collaboration we have performed road network analyses in the